MadhuuViswa/Home-Decor/README.md

 # Home-Decor
-Created a webpage of home-decor items
+Created a webpage of home-decor items using the HTML, CSS to show a good look.